turbot/guardrails-docs/docs/getting-started/getting-started-gcp/enable-policy-pack/index.md

 # Enable your First Policy Pack

+Now that we can track resource configuration drift, we can create policies to alert when those configurations do not meet our desired state.

 **Prerequisites**:

 - [Connect a GCP Project to Guardrails](/guardrails/docs/getting-started/getting-started-gcp/connect-a-project/)
 - [Observe GCP Activity](/guardrails/docs/getting-started/getting-started-gcp/observe-gcp-activity/)

-Now that we can track resource configuration drift, we can create policies to alert when those configurations do not meet our desired state.

-## Step 1: Review bucket access control
+## Step 1: Check bucket access control in GCP

 Check the configuration of the bucket you created in [Observe GCP activity](/guardrails/docs/runbooks/getting-started-gcp/observe-gcp-activity).
 In that  guide you switched your test bucket from uniform to fine-grained access.
 Verify that’s still the case.